Thefrt74/opnsense-barracuda-f800/docs/01-hardware.md

 ## Living with it

-**Noise.** Rack-appliance cooling, designed for a datacentre rather than a living room. <!-- TO FILL: how loud in practice, does it quiet down after boot, did you swap the fans? -->
+**Noise.** Rack-appliance cooling, designed for a datacenter rather than a living room.
+75 decibels for an usual use

-**Power draw.** <!-- TO FILL: measure it at idle and under load — this is a question people always ask -->

-**Heat and mounting.** <!-- TO FILL: rack depth, standalone placement, ventilation clearance -->

 ## No video output